-In this experiment, the target (T2) was embedded in a RSVP sequence of 4-uppercaseconsonant-strings distractors randomly generated using all consonants except Q,T and X. The distractors were presented in the same font and at the same spatial location as T2 with the same dimensions.
-All items in the RSVP sequence were presented for 43 ms, and were separated by blanks lasting 43 ms. They were presented in blue except T1 which was white.
-T1 was either "XOOX" or "OXXO" with the same probability.
-It was either the 7th or the 10th stimulus in the RSVP sequence.
-T2 was presented either at lag 1, 2, 3, 4, 6 or 8 after T1 (corresponding to SOAs of 86, 172, 258, 344, 516 or 688 ms respectively).
-To prevent the saliency of T2-absent trials, on every trial each distractor could be replaced by an empty screen with a 20% probability, except for the distractors surrounding T1 or T2 and the last distractor in the sequence.
-The subjective visibility scale was presented immediately after the offset of the second distracter following T2, hence 215 ms after T2 onset.
-In the "dual-task" condition, once the participant had evaluated T2 visibility, they reported whether the central letters of T1 were "OO" (T1 = "XOOX") or "XX" (T1 = "OXXO").
-After a short training, each participant performed 32 trials per lag × presence condition in a dual-task session and 16 trials per lag × presence condition in a single-task session.
+43 ms. Except for T1, which was white, all items were presented in blue.
+T1 was either "XOOX" or "OXXO," with equal probability, and was either the 7th or the 10th stimulus in the RSVP sequence.
+T2 was presented at lag 1, 2, 3, 4, 6, or 8 after T1 (corresponding to SOAs of 86, 172, 258, 344, 516, or 688 ms, respectively).
+To prevent the saliency of T2-absent trials, we replaced some distractors with an empty screen.
+Specifically, except for the distractors surrounding T1 and T2 and the last distractor in the sequence, each distractor on every trial could be replaced by an empty screen with a 20% probability.
+The subjective visibility scale was presented immediately after the offset of the second distractor following T2, hence 215 ms after T2 onset.

+In the single-task condition, the participant simply evaluated T2 visibility.
+In the dual-task condition, once the participant had evaluated T2 visibility, he or she reported whether the central letters of T1 were "00" (T1 = "XOOX") or "XX" (T1 = "OXXO").
+After a short training period, each participant performed 32 T2-present trials and 32 T2-absent trials for each lag in a dual-task session and 16 T2-present trials and 16 T2-absent trials for each lag in a single-task session.
 The order of the task conditions was counterbalanced across participants.